langchain-ai/langchain/templates/intel-rag-gaudi/README.md

 # RAG Example on Intel Gaudi
-This template performs RAG using Chroma and Text Generation Inference on Habana Gaudi2.
-The Intel Gaudi 2 accelerator supports both training and inference for deep learning models in particular for LLMs.
+This template performs RAG using Chroma and Text Generation Inference on Intel Gaudi2.
+The Intel Gaudi2 accelerator supports both training and inference for deep learning models in particular for LLMs.
 Please visit [Habana AI products](https://habana.ai/products) for more details.

 ## Environment Setup
 To use [🤗 text-generation-inference](https://github.com/huggingface/text-generation-inference) on Habana Gaudi/Gaudi2, please follow these steps: